Archives for September 19, 2023

 How Employers Deny Unlawful Retaliation

 For instance, an employer might argue that an employee’s performance was subpar, despite having previously received positive evaluations.
-By presenting such justifications, employers create a narrative that shifts the focus away from the protected activity and onto the alleged performance issues.
+By presenting such justifications, employers create a narrative that shifts the focus away from the protected activity and onto alleged performance issues.

 Employers also attempt to deny unlawful retaliation by isolating incidents and portraying them as isolated events without a broader pattern.
+This approach undermines the employee’s retaliation claims by ignoring the cumulative impact of these incidents.

-If you are in this position, you must speak with an employment lawyer immediately.
+Recognizing and addressing these strategies is crucial in protecting employees from retaliation.
+If you are in this position, speak with an employment lawyer immediately.

 How an Employment Lawyer Can Help with an Unlawful Retaliation Case